 You can even buy a custom domain (e.g., yournameblog.com) and point it to your blog for free.
 This service, called “domain mapping”, is usually a paid feature on Blogger’s direct hosted blog competitors like WordPress.com.

-There’s no setup fees or upgrade costs.
+There are no setup fees or upgrade costs.
 There are no ads on your blog unless you opt-in.

 In fact, you probably already have a Blogger account since it’s bundled with your Google account.